OSU-slatelab/reading-races/README.md

 Reading Races is a Browser Enabled Speech Recognizer application aims to improve reading fluency and comprehension of 1st and 2nd grade students at risk for learning disabilities/reading failure by combining repeated readings, cultural relevance, affirmations and goal setting.

+# Installation

+=> Install Python 3 if it is not available in your system.
+=> Run the following command in the command window with the downloaded readingRaces folder as the current directory with a port number python -m http.server 8100 (for windows OS) python3 -m http.server 8100 (for MAC OS)
+=> Open the "readingRaces.html".

 # AWS Usage

-DO NOT COMMIT YOUR ACCESS KEYS TO AWS.
+DO NOT COMMIT YOUR ACCESS KEYS TO GIT.
 THIS IS A MASSIVE BREECH OF SECURITY AND WILL RESULT IN THE STEALING OF YOUR AWS ACCOUNT

 You need to configure AWS access with file outside of git.
 I have set this up to be config.js Create the config.js file manually and make it look like